guardian/interactive-source-components/README.md

 ```

 > [!WARNING]
-> These CSS files contain classes that cover all of the possible configuration options for each component, eg. `src-button--small`, `src-button--tertiary`.
+> These CSS files contain classes that cover many of the possible configuration options for each component, eg. `src-button--small`, `src-button--tertiary`.
 >
 > Ensure that your build system is set up to remove unused CSS classes, such as using the [@fullhuman/postcss-purgecss](https://www.npmjs.com/package/@fullhuman/postcss-purgecss) PostCSS plugin.